Kumara5KN/CineVerseRecommender/README.md

 The architecture consists of a content-based filtering recommendation model combined with real-time data from the TMDb API.
 The similarity engine uses vectorized metadata (tags, cast, crew, overview) to compute cosine similarity scores and identify the closest matches.
+4. User Interface Screenshots

+   Screenshot 1:This image shows the main homepage of the CINIVERSE system.
+It displays the title, subtitle, and search interface for selecting movies from the dataset.